About me

 Originally from a small town in Apulia, Italy, I moved to Rome where I obtained a Bachelor and a Master in Physics at Sapienza – University of Rome.

-During my master thesis I developed the prototype of the electromagnetic calorimeter for the Mu2e experiment, whose goal is to search for the conversion of muon into electron.
-The observation of a such a process would open a portal into the physics beyond the Standard Model and help understanding why particles in the same category, or family, decay from heavy to lighter, more stable mass states.
+During my master thesis I developed the prototype of the electromagnetic calorimeter for the Mu2e experiment.
 After the thesis I won a fellowship at the Frascati National Laboratories of the INFN, to continue working on the Mu2e experiment.

 Research